metasyn/memex/content/entries/engineering/computer/rust.md

 ## challenges

-- parallelism is the hardest part for me
+- parallelism/concurrency is the hardest part for me
+- understanding mutext, rc, cell, arc is maybe next
+- i'd like to understand rayon/tokio too for concurrency